 There’s no doubt that parent engagement in a child’s education is vital to successful growth, but consistently engaging parents can be a source of frustration for teachers.
 Establishing a parent-teacher communication strategy that works by showing them that they are a team when it comes to their child is paramount, and cultivating the relationship is also considered vital to the development of schools as learning communities.
 Considering the strong correlation between student success and parent involvement in the educational process, vital connections made through various forms of communication can’t be overemphasized.
 In this article, you can find a range of communication tools to maximize the teacher-parent partnership.

 Many teachers suggest sending out surveys to parents, especially in the first term of the school year.
 “Sending surveys to parents at the beginning of the year also helps with getting to know each family.
-Topics include how parents can contribute throughout the school year to what their child struggles with, to what they want most for their child this year.
+Topics include how parents can contribute throughout the school year to what their child struggles with to what they want most for their child this year.
 “Teachers plus parents equals successful students.
 I want to make sure that the parents understand that I recognize that from the very beginning of the school year,” says lead teacher Sarah Rich, from the online reading program Squiggle Park.

-Give students ownership by having them create the list of topics covered in their newsletter.
+Give students ownership by having them create a list of topics covered in their newsletter.
 They can then work collaboratively in assigned roles of “writer,” “editor,” “researcher,” and “graphic designer.”
 Finally, have students share their newsletter with other classrooms and family members.

 Gradelink Communication Tools